Anette Carnarius Elseth

 Anette Carnarius Elseth (born 30 July 1973) is a Norwegian politician from the Progress Party (FrP).

 Career

 Elseth was a police chief who worked as a political advisor to Minister of Justice and Public Security Anders Anundsen.
-She was elected to the Storting in the 2025 Norwegian parliamentary election.
+She was also deputy mayor of Sørum from 2015 to 2019 (when Sørum, Fet and Skedsmo municipalities was merged into the new Lillestrøm municipality).
+She was also deputy mayor of Lillestrøm from 2023 and until she got elected to the Storting in the 2025 Norwegian parliamentary election.